EdwardDeaver/ControlMyLights/README.md

    - date: DateTime value (GMT)

-### Twitch Component (NODE JS):
-This component connect to your twitch channels

-1. Pip requirements.
-   - Requirements:
-      - time
-      - selenium
-      - webdriver_manager
-      - json
-      - re
-      - requests
-      - urllib
-      - pathlib

-### Youtube Component (PYTHON):
-This is a web scrapping component that uses Selenium to obtain youtube comments.
-Note this could break at any time.
-This will send the it's data to ExpressServer.

-1. Pip requirements.
-   - Requirements:
-      - time
-      - selenium
-      - webdriver_manager
-      - json
-      - re
-      - requests
-      - urllib
-      - pathlib

 ## External NodeJS Server:
-In order to do analytics after the fact I needed to collect a minimum amount of user data.
-In this case I wanted to know if it is one person making a lot of actions or a few users.
-So initially I was going to send IP address that were from the POST request but due to unease about the direct tracking of users and being unsure if I could keep the data private over SocketIO I made a MD5 Hash of the IP Addresses.
-This way I can still see individual user activity without any identifying information.
-Initially I tried to pass the IP address through an AES symmetric crypto but due to speed issues I abandoned this idea (the functions were too slow for the post request thread and wouldn't resolve in time).

 1. POST ( /colorsubmit)(CORS protected)
    - colorHex: String - 6 character hex string